National Space Grant College and Fellowship Program: History

-The National Space Grant College and Fellowship Program was established in 1988 by the US Congress following the success of similar scholarship opportunities in the oceanic Sea Grant and agricultural Land Grant fields.
+The National Space Grant College and Fellowship Program was established in 1988 by the United States Congress following the success of similar scholarship opportunities in the oceanic Sea Grant and agricultural Land Grant fields.
 The catch-all term Space Grant refers back to these previous federal programs.
-In 1989, the program was given over to NASA, which now administers it in the same way that NOAA administers Sea Grant.
+In 1989, the program was given over to NASA, which administers it in the same way that NOAA administers Sea Grant.

 The first meeting of the National Council of Space Grant Directors took place from January 16 to January 19, 1990, at the Johns Hopkins Applied Physics Laboratory in Columbia, Maryland, and the Jet Propulsion Laboratory in La Cañada Flintridge, California.